dgapitts/DBS-C01-AWS_Certified_Database-Specialty/docs/Aurora.md

+### Aurora Auto Scaling

+You define and apply a scaling policy to an Aurora DB cluster.
+The scaling policy defines the minimum and maximum number of Aurora Replicas that Aurora Auto Scaling can manage.
+Based on the policy, Aurora Auto Scaling adjusts the number of Aurora Replicas up or down in response to actual workloads, determined by using Amazon CloudWatch metrics and target values.

-### Aurora Auto Scaling has the following components:
+#### Aurora Auto Scaling has the following components:

 A service-linked role
 A target metric